Facebook Pixel Scholarships - FAQ | Western Kentucky University

 No, KHEAA will only disburse KEES for the semester in which you are attending.
 If you won’t be eligible the next semester due to graduating early, then you lose that semester.

-You would need to check with KHEAA in regards to an extension; typically only granted to students in the military who were deployed.
+You would need to check with KHEAA in regards to an extension; they are typically only granted to students in the military who were deployed.

 No, your overall GPA and hours at the end of the Spring semester determines your eligibility for the next academic year.
-Likewise, if you’re currently eligible and your GPA goes down below a 2.5 after Fall, you will not lose eligibility in the Spring.
+Likewise, if you’re currently eligible and your overall GPA goes down below 2.50 after Fall, you will not lose eligibility in the Spring.

 No, summer courses would not affect next year’s eligibility.
 Eligibility is determined by your overall GPA and hours at the end of each Spring semester.
 Your summer courses wouldn’t affect your eligibility until the following Spring.